-At Georgia State, I teach the “gateway” course for history majors (HIST 3000).
-This course introduces students to ways of thinking about how historians “do” history, and teaches them how to do it themselves.
-For the past several years, I have organized the class around the history of Atlanta.
-For the final project, students contributed substantive independent research to a course website, called History of Our Streets, which maps interesting places and historical events located all over downtown Atlanta.
-My intent is for students to continue to contribute to this map, as I continue to teach about the city.
+For the past several years, my students have contributed substantive independent research to a website called History of Our Streets, which maps interesting places and historical events located all over downtown Atlanta.
+My students will continue to contribute to this map as I continue to teach about the city.